LancasterNetworking/crowsnest/README.md

 # Crowsnest

 Crowsnest is a research SDN application developed at Lancaster Unviersity.
-Crosnest facillitates the collection of QoE metrics for Video on Demand content in OpenFlow enabled networks.
+Crowsnest facillitates the collection of QoE metrics for Video on Demand content in OpenFlow enabled networks.

 Crowsnest is built with Python and targets version 2.7.
 It has only been tested